“If you look at zero you see nothing; but look through it and you will see the world.” Robert Kaplan

-“The Space Llama is one of the most important animals in the Andean cosmology.
+“The Llama is one of the most important animals in the Andean cosmology.
 Its silhoutte appears in the dark areas between the stars.
 For this reason Llamas with black fur were very important in Andean cosmology.

 Two very bright stars in the consellation of Centauri (alpha and beta) represent the Black Llama’s eyes.